Skip to main content

 When do you need to convert between Liters and Gallons (US)?

-A US customary unit of volume equal to exactly 3.
+A US customary unit of liquid volume equal to exactly 3.
 Liter and Gallon (US) are both volume units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Volume Conversions